Emergency Directive Pursuant to Section 33 of the Railway Safety Act

 The July 2013 accident in Lac-Mégantic and recent rail incidents in Canada and the United States (US) have demonstrated that when accidents involving the transportation of dangerous goods occur, there is significant risk for loss of life and damage to communities and the environment.

-Although these rail occurrences are under investigation and, for this reason, their exact causes remain unknown at this time, I remain confident in the strength of the regulatory regime applicable to railway transportation in Canada.
-However, I am of the opinion that, in the interest of ensuring the continued safety and security of railway transportation in Canada, I am of the opinion that there remains an immediate need for railways to improve their operating practices for the safe and secure transportation of dangerous goods.
+Given that no rule has yet been approved or established under section 19 for the companies listed in Appendix B, and in the interest of ensuring the continued safety and security of railway transportation in Canada, I am of the opinion that there remains an immediate need for railways to improve their operating practices for the safe and secure transportation of dangerous goods.

-Pursuant to section 33 of the RSA, all companies are hereby ordered to:
+Therefore, pursuant to section 33 of the RSA, companies listed in Appendix B are hereby ordered to:

 - Not operate a Key Train at a speed that exceeds 50 miles per hour (MPH) and not in excess of 40 MPH in Census Metropolitan Area (CMAs).
 CMAs are listed in Appendix A.

 - Not operate a Key Train with any cars not equipped with roller bearings.